DLNicoletti/DLNicoletti/README.md

 ## 📊 Regime Transition Visualization ↓

-This section illustrates the operational principle of **ASHI-CORE™**:
+This section illustrates the operational principle of **ASHI-CORE**:
 the detection of structural regime transitions in high-entropy systems through a critical variability threshold.

 ---